Art & Design Curriculum at XII Apostles

 • Know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-Across School, our Art and Design curriculum is taught through a three-stage process we call ‘the creative process’.
+Each unit is taught through a three-stage process.
 This is taught as follows:

-In this stage, children are given opportunities to explore and discuss the work of other artists and find out more about them or the artistic period.
+1. Exploring and Developing: In this stage, children are given opportunities to explore and discuss the work of other artists and find out more about them or the artistic period.
 Children collect ideas/research the topic and showcase this in either individual or whole class theme board/collage.
 Children then explore initial ideas through drawing and sketching.
 This should take place even if the children are working in 2D or 3D for their final piece.

-During this stage, children are given the opportunity to develop their ideas further and plan what they want to create.
+2. Investigating and Making: During this stage, children are given the opportunity to develop their ideas further and plan what they want to create.
 Children are encouraged to try out different techniques and to apply them to materials and processes.
 They then create their final piece of work – either individually or collaboratively – evaluating and adapting/changing as they go.

-Children are given time to review what they have achieved, and the work of others, and comment on it saying what they think or feel about it.
+3. Evaluating and Developing Work: Children are given time to review what they have achieved, and the work of others, and comment on it saying what they think or feel about it.
 Children are given opportunities to identify what they might change about their final piece or the process they have been through and what they could do to improve and develop future work.

 Impact: